raviolli77/dataScience-UCSBProjectGroup-Syllabus/README.md

 - **Homework**:
 For this section, we can be lenient as to when this gets done.
 For more advanced groups we expect for you to be able to do this on your own.
 Now for the newer groups you can wait until the next meeting to have me or other members help with the process.
 	- Build a proposal for your own project
+		- Get comfortable using **Markdown** notation
+	- Create a repo in the [Data Science Project Groups GitHub Account](https://github.com/UCSB-dataScience-ProjectGroup)
 		- Abstracts
 		- Finish filling the **Steps of a Data Science Project**
 		- Requirements